A Direct Evaluation of the Periods of the Weierstrass Zeta Function: The Weierstrass Zeta Function

-Indeed, as we have seen, a finite number of $e$-summands (possibly together with the first one, corresponding to $e=0$) involve a constant $\mp\pi i$ from Equations \eqref{ctgH} and \eqref{ctgHbar}, and we remember to include the contribution of the third summands in the series defining $Z_{\tau}(z)$.
-We remark that Proposition \ref{p2exp} can be obtained directly from Proposition \ref{p1exp} by differentiation with respect to $z$ (for doing this carefully, we differentiate with respect to the real part, noting that $\delta$ depends only on $\Im z$ and, as Proposition \ref{tval} below shows, the same holds for $t$).
-Similarly, one can deduce Proposition \ref{pkexp} by a $(k-2)$-fold differentiation of the equality appearing in Proposition \ref{p2exp} with respect to $z$.
-In relation with our Proposition \ref{p1exp}, we note the existence of Equation (1) in Section 3 of Chapter 18 of \cite{[L]} (and another formula appearing right after it), also giving a Fourier expansion of $Z_{\tau}(z)$ up to a factor which is linear in $z$.
-Then $\eta_{\tau}(1)$ is evaluated by some Fourier series in $q_{\tau}$ in Equation (2) of that Section of \cite{[L]} (which equals $G_{2}(\tau)$ by Exercise 4.8.3 of \cite{[DS]}, for example).
+Indeed, as we have seen, a finite number of $e$-summands (possibly together with the one corresponding to $e=0$) involve a constant $\mp\pi i$ from Equations \eqref{ctgH} and \eqref{ctgHbar}.
+Recall that the contribution $zG_{2}(\tau)$ of the third summands in Equation \eqref{Zetatau} must also be included.
+We remark that Proposition \ref{p2exp} can be obtained directly from Proposition \ref{p1exp} by differentiation with respect to $z$.
+This step requires some care: One should differentiate with respect to the real part, noting that $\delta$ depends only on $\Im z$ and, as Proposition \ref{tval} below shows, the same holds for $t$---this explains why $\delta$ remains invariant and the term with $t$ vanishes after taking the derivative.
+Similarly, one can deduce Proposition \ref{pkexp} by a $(k-2)$-fold differentiation of the result of Proposition \ref{p2exp} with respect to $z$.
+A Fourier expansion for $Z_{\tau}(z)$, up to a factor which is linear in $z$, appears in Equation (1) in Section 3 of Chapter 18 of \cite{[L]} (and another formula appearing right after it), but this linear factor is written in terms of $\eta_{\tau}(1)$, hence cannot be used alone for the evaluation of $\eta_{\tau}(1)$.

-We are going to deduce the values of $\eta_{\tau}$ from the expansion of $Z_{\tau}(z)$ as in Proposition \ref{p1exp} (and the evaluation of $t$ in Proposition \ref{tval}).
-In this context we remark that doing this from the equations in \cite{[L]} as in our argument is much harder, since the linear function there has the coefficient $\eta_{\tau}(1)$.
-Comparing the equations of \cite{[L]} (which one obtains after some work there) with our Proposition \ref{p1exp} yields immediately the value of $\eta_{\tau}(1)$ as $G_{2}(\tau)$, and if one proves the Legendre relation indepenendtly (as in Section 1 of Chapter 18 of \cite{[L]} or Exercise 4.8.2 of \cite{[DS]}), the value of $\eta_{\tau}(\tau)$ (hence the general formula for $\eta_{\tau}$) follows.
-However, we stick to our simple, almost prerequisite-free, approach, and continue using Proposition \ref{p1exp} alone.